 Form 1040 asks: "At any time during 2025, did you receive, sell, send, exchange or otherwise acquire any financial interest in any digital asset?"
 Answer Yes even if you only bought crypto and never sold anything.

 Congress repealed the requirement for decentralized exchanges and non-custodial wallets to file 1099-DA.
-DeFi and on-chain transactions will not appear on any 1099-DA โ but they are still fully taxable.
+DeFi and on-chain transactions will not appear on any 1099-DA β but they are still fully taxable.
 They are included in our report in the Non 1099-DA group.

 You need TurboTax Premium or Deluxe (Online).
 Free Edition does not support Form 8949 or Schedule D.

-• Groups labeled "Non 1099-DA": select No.
+• Groups labeled "Non 1099-DA" (DeFi, on-chain, margin): select No.

 Your Form 8949 summary sheet identifies each group clearly.